Skip to content

 This can be almost thought of as cellulitis of the scrotum.

-It tends to start as a small spot and then involves the whole hemiscrotum – from the base of the penis to the perineum, and even laterally to the inguinal area, and sometimes both hemi-scrotum.
+It starts as a small spot and then involves the whole hemiscrotum – from the base of the penis to the perineum, and even laterally to the inguinal area, and sometimes both hemi-scrotum.

 Importantly, the testes are NOT tender.